mattporritt/moodle-search_elastic/README.md

 * No need to chagne setup or plugins based on Elasticsearch version.
 * You can share one Tika service across multiple Elasticsearch clusters.
 * Can run Tika on dedicated infrastrucutre that is not part of your search nodes.

+## Request Signing
+Amazon Web Services (AWS) provide Elasticsearch as a managed service.
+This makes it easy to provision and manage and Elasticsearch cluster.<br/>
+One of the ways you can secure access to your data in Elasticsearch when using AWS is to use request signing.
+[Request signing](http://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html) allows only valid signed requests to be accepted by the Elasticsearch endpoint.
+Requests that are unsigned are not authorised to access the endpoint.

+### Enabling Request Signing support in Moodle
+Once you have setup Elasticsearch in AWS Moodle needs to be configured for Request Signing.<br/>
+Assuming you have already followed the basic installation steps, to enable Request Signing:

+1. Configure the Elasticsearch plugin at: *Site administration > Plugins > Search > Elastic*
+2. Select the *Enable request signing* checkbox.
+3. Set *Key ID*, *Secret Key* and *Region* of your AWS credentials and Elasticsearch region.
+4. Click the *Save Changes* button.

 ## Test Setup
 In order to run the PHP Unit tests for this plugin you need to setup and configure an Elasticsearch instance as will as supply the instance details to Moodle.